 8. Tupperware – also popular.
 I have some of the lunchits (regular and large) and they’re incredibly handy – but Tupperware is an MLM company and you can only buy through direct sales reps and since it is an unregulated industry that tends to prey on women, I don’t recommend these ones.

 9. Munchebox – NEW addition to the list!
 This is an Australian brand that has snuck it’s way onto Canadian Amazon!
 Size wise, it is almost the exact same as the Yumbox Tapas, but 30% cheaper.
 You won’t outgrow this bento.
 It is also made of plastic and food grade silicone, so you do get the benefit of it being leakproof.
 It comes in a few different colours as well.
 An awesome starting point for adult/teen/hungry bento beginners.

 10. Sistema – I am adding Sistema on here because it is within almost everyone’s price point.
 Sold at Walmart, Dollarama, Canadian Tire – there is something for even the most strapped budgets.
 There are many different size container options, and few all-encompassing boxes – but low prices ($2-$10) and reusability means that there are less single-use plastics headed to the landfill and that is a win all around.

 Interested in buying a bento box?
-Check out my shop here!* (*this is an affiliate link – your purchase may provide me with a small commission at no extra cost to you, which allows me to help provide for my family and continue providing y’all with free content to enjoy)
+Check out my shop here!* (*this is an affiliate link – your purchase may provide me with a small commission at no extra cost to you, which allows me to keep this blog advertisement free, pay web hosting fees, and continue providing y’all with free content to enjoy)

 Did I miss a bento you’re interested in getting feedback on?
 Have more questions?
 Leave me a comment below and I will do my best to answer everyone.